-See also Post-Enforcement Priority of Payments (in TRANSACTION OVERVIEW), items from (i) to (vi).
+See Post-Acceleration Priority of Payments (in TRANSACTION OVERVIEW), items from (i) to (v).

-We note that in a Post-Enforcement scenario, no amount of cash shall be trapped in the Issuer beyond what is necessary to ensure the payment of "Expenses" and that for such purpose a Retention Amount is to be held in the Expenses Account (and replenished on each Payment Date).
+We note that in a Post-Acceleration scenario, no amount of cash shall be trapped in the Issuer beyond what is necessary to ensure the payment of "Expenses" and that for such purpose a Retention Amount is to be held in the Expenses Account (and replenished on each Payment Date).
 See also item first of the "Post-Acceleration Priority of Payments".
 Other payments are made in priority to the repayment of the Notes, but these relate to the payment of the Issuer's ongoing costs for services or termination fees.

-Expenses are defined as <<(a) any and all documented fees, costs, expenses and taxes, required to be paid to any third party creditors (other than the Noteholders and the Other Issuer Creditors) arising in connection with the Securitisation and/or required to be paid (as determined in accordance with the Corporate Services Agreement, by reference to the number of then outstanding securitisation transactions carried out by the Issuer) in order to preserve the existence of the Issuer, to maintain it in good standing or to comply with applicable laws; and
+Expenses are defined as << any documented fees, costs. expenses and taxes required to be paid by the Issuer to any third party creditors (other than the Noteholders and the Other Issuer Creditors) arising in connection with the Securitisation (including, without limitation, all costs and taxes required to be paid to maintain the listing of the Senior Notes and the Mezzanine Notes and the rating of the Rated Notes and in connection with the deposit of the Notes, or any notice to be given to the Noteholders or the other parties to the Transaction Documents), and any other documented costs, expenses and taxes required to be paid in order to preserve the existence of the Issuer or to maintain it in good standing, or to comply with applicable laws and regulations.>>.